 Councils' Role and Responsibilities

 Councils exist to pursue specific purposes consistent with the overall purposes of the Commisssion.
-Such councils shall maintain a written constitution or charter and by-laws, which must be approved and on file with the Commission.
+Such councils shall maintain a written constitution or charter and bylaws, which must be approved and on file with the Commission.

 Provide a council workplan each year that aligns with the WSSSC workplan and submit an annual report summarizing the year's activities and accomplishments.